honestveera/blame_brakeman/README.md

 # Conditions

-1. If Yesterday, security_file not there.
+1. If Yesterday, security_file is not there.
 It will generate today's security_file `security_MMDDYYYY.json`
-2. If Yesterday, security_file not there.
+2. If Yesterday, security_file is there.
 It will compare Yesterdays file and Todays file.
 It will give a output like `security_comparison_YESTERDAY(MMDDYYYY)_to_TODAY(MMDDYYYY).json`
 3. Sample Output: